-Here are some of the recent letters that the Rector has written for the magazine Amber News.
+Here are some of the recent letters that have been written for Amber News.

 Yours sincerely, Ralph